Civil Rights Attorneys in Walnut Creek

 Civil rights violations

 Government officers are required to follow reasonable standards of behavior and action.
-When they violate this, they are violating the civil rights of the harmed individual.
+When they violate these standards, established by the U.S. Constitution and courts of law, they are violating the civil rights of the harmed individual.

 Types of behavior that can constitute a civil rights violation include the following: